-Let's say the boys didn't know the difference between the Vegan Stuffed Shells Recipe with the Bocca Crumbles and Field Roast Sausage and the veggie stuffed shells recipe.
+Let's say the boys didn't know the difference between the Vegan Stuffed Shells Recipe and the vegetable stuffed shells recipe.
 Did I trick them?
 Kind of, but my mom used to hide veggie in my food when I was little, so I guess it's okay.

 Hi!
 My name is Kathy, I am a retired high school English teacher & vegan enthusiast and blogger.
 My entire blog is fully plant-based vegan.
 I truly believe what we eat & how we live determines our health & the preservation of our planet! 🙂